-Perak has two seaports located in the Manjung District, Lumut Maritime Terminal (LMT) and Lekir Bulk Terminal, both dedicated to the handling of dry and liquid bulk cargos such as coal, limestone, petroleum products and raw fabrication materials.
-The Lumut Port Industrial Park located adjacent to the LMT is mostly occupied by heavy industries such as oil and gas fabrication, shipbuilding and bio-diesel plants.
+Perak has two seaports, Lumut Maritime Terminal (LMT) and Lekir Bulk Terminal (LBT).
+The LMT handles both dry and liquid bulk cargos such as coal, limestone, petroleum products and raw fabrication materials.
+It is also located adjacent to Lumut Port Industrial Park, a major heavy industrial area focusing on oil and gas fabrication and shipbuilding.

 The LBT on the other hand is dedicated to handle coal for the Sultan Azlan Shah Power Station.
 It is currently South East Asia’s largest dry bulk unloading facility

 Perak’s major cities are well-connected to the rest of Peninsular Malaysia through a vast network of roads and the North-South Expressway (NSE).
 It takes about 1.5 hours from Ipoh to Penang and about 2 hours from Ipoh to Kuala Lumpur